Famed US extreme skier gets traditional Nepalese funeral

 Hilaree Nelson, 49, fell off the 8,163-meter (26,775-foot) summit of the world’s eighth-highest mountain.
 Mount Manaslu, last week while skiing down with her partner, Jim Morrison.

-Nelson’s body was taken to the Sherpa cremation grounds in Kathmandu from a hospital morgue on the back of a open truck, which was decorated a poster of her and bedecked with garlands of flowers.
+Nelson’s body was taken to the Sherpa cremation grounds in Kathmandu from a hospital morgue on the back of an open truck, which was decorated with a poster of her and bedecked with garlands of flowers.

-Family, friends, mountaineers and government officials gathered at the funeral ground, offering flowers and scarfs that were place on her remains, which were then rested on a stack of wood.
-Buddhists monks lit the pyre as they played musical instruments and chanted prayers while mourners lit incense.
+Family, friends, mountaineers and government officials gathered at the funeral ground, offering flowers and scarfs that were placed on her remains, which were then rested on a stack of wood.
+Buddhist monks lit the pyre as they played musical instruments and chanted prayers while mourners lit incense.

 Nelson’s family members had flown to Kathmandu for the funeral.